Cambria Township man to stand trial in shooting death of grandson; attorney argues for self-defense

 "It is absolutely crystal clear that this was a case of self-defense," Oblinsky's attorney Daniel Kiss, of Altoona, said Thursday.

-Oblinsky fired a single round from a Winchester 12-gauge pump action shotgun, striking Fisher in the upper chest and causing his death.
+Oblinsky allegedly fired a single round from a Winchester 12-gauge pump-action shotgun, striking Fisher in the upper chest and causing his death.

 Investigators seized multiple weapons from the home, including a Winchester 12-gauge pump-action shotgun with an expended shell in the chamber, an expended 12-gauge shell recovered on the stairs leading to the second floor, a loaded .22 caliber rifle found under a blanket and a wooden-handle knife.